digital-dream-labs/oskr-owners-manual/doc/unlock.md

 ### Hosting the OTA locally

-We need to host the OTA locally on the computer we're using to update since there will be no access to anything else at that point in time.
+We need to host the OTA locally on your computer we're using to update since there will be no access to anything else at that point in time.

 1. Download a local copy of the latest production firmware from
 <http://ota.global.anki-services.com/vic/prod/full/latest.ota>.

 2. Create a simple webserver to serve up the files.
-OSX and Linux systems should have python installed by default.
+Here we use python because it is installed on many systems and has a lightweight webserver built in.
+However there is nothing special about python here so you may substitute with a webserver you're more familiar with

     Assuming you saved the file in a Dowloads folder:

     ```
     cd ~/Downloads # or other directory